mjy9088/run-on-change/README.md

 It will automatically transplie the jsx file **on file changes**

-Each array's first element is command array, and rests are files' path.
+Each array's first element is command array, and rests are files.

+If file is object with `{type: "text"}`, It will watch all files listed in the `file`.

 First element of command array is actual command, rests are parameters